Ear Surgery / Otoplasty

 *Individual results may vary!

-Dr. Beaty will make a well hidden incision behind the ear.
+Otoplasty is an outpatient procedure that is typically performed under local or general anesthesia.
+The surgery takes about one hour per each ear to perform.
+You hair will be pulled back away from the area of treatment to prevent any contamination or mess.
+During surgery, Dr. Beaty will make a well hidden incision behind the ear.
+These incisions will give Dr. Beaty access to shave, bend, or remove excess cartilage from the ear.
 Special sutures will then be used to “pin” the ears back to a more natural position.
-The removal of excess cartilage may be performed as well.
 After completing reshaping of the ear a compressive head wrap is placed on the ear to maintain its intended position.

 After the surgery, patients can expect some swelling and bruising.
 Patients will be instructed not to remove the compressive head wrap until one day following the procedure.